2024 PDC Players Championship series: Players Championship 19

 Players Championship 19 was contested on 22 August 2024.
 The tournament was won by Chris Dobey, who defeated Cameron Menzies 8–6 in the final.

 September

 Players Championship 20

-Players Championship 20 was contested on 17 September 2024.
+Players Championship 20 was contested on 17 September 2024 at the Robin Park Tennis Centre in Wigan.
 Andrew Gilding hit a nine-dart finish in his match against Wessel Nijman, as did Vincent van der Voort in his match against Mensur Suljović.
 The tournament was won by Luke Littler, who defeated Stephen Bunting 8–7 in the final, for his third title of the year.

 Players Championship 21

 Players Championship 21 was contested on 18 September 2024.
 It was won by Michael van Gerwen, who defeated Dave Chisnall 8–4 in the final, for his first ranking title of the year.

 Players Championship 22

 Players Championship 22 was contested on 24 September 2024 at the Leicester Arena.
 The tournament was won by Gary Anderson, who defeated Connor Scutt 8–4 in the final.